 When a cell divides, each of the two new cells must get one copy of the genome each.
 The cell makes a machine called the mitotic spindle to share the chromosomes (genome) equally between the two cells.
 This is a very important task: cells that have too few or too many chromosomes can become cancerous.
 Our lab is trying to figure out how the mitotic spindle does this so efficiently.
 There are certain fibres within the spindle that pull chromosomes around the cell to share them out.
 These fibres are made up of many smaller tubules that are held together by "bridges".
 We are using powerful microscopes to study these bridges and find out what they are made of.

-So far, we have found that some of these bridges are made by at least three different proteins.
-Two of these proteins are overexpressed in cancer.
-This means that in patients with these tumours, the cancer cells are making too much of these two proteins.
+So far, we have found that some of these bridges are made by four different proteins working together.
+Three of these proteins are overexpressed in cancer.
+This means that in patients with these tumours, the cancer cells are making too much of these proteins.
 We are figuring out how this might cause the tumour, or how it might make the cancer get worse.

 Cells can be thought of as islands – they are closed to the outside world because they have a plasma membrane that doesn't let anything through.
 However, cells have evolved tiny portals for things to enter in a highly controlled way.
-These portals are working all the time, but they are shut down when the cell needs to divide.
-It is important that no mistakes are made at this time.
-Otherwise the cell could die or it could start to grow in an unusual way leading to disease e.g. cancer.
-For many years nobody knew how this shutdown worked, but our lab have found out how it happens.
+These portals are working all the time.
+They use a protein called clathrin together with many other proteins in order to work.
+We are trying to understand how these proteins come together to do this.

 Inside the cell is a busy world with vesicles moving here and there.
 These vesicles are making sure that important proteins get to the right place at the right time to keep the cell working normally.
 We have found a new type of vesicle, which is very small (nanoscale).
 Our lab is trying to figure out how these vesicles are formed and moved around.